What is DNS?

 The new generation of DNS resolvers have added one more functionality to the lookup job, namely filtering.
 By filtering DNS, we mean, the resolver looks at the DNS name of a server, compares it to a list of servers in its filtering table and decides upon what it finds in that table or not, if it will resolve the name or not.

 There are two types of filtering.
-First and most commonly found one is called Blacklisting and the other one, as you may have guessed Whitelisting.
+The first and most commonly found one is called Blacklisting, and the other one, as you may have guessed Whitelisting.
 Let’s see how each method works.

-In this method of filtering, the assumption is, all names and corresponding addresses are worth resolving, unless they are in the blacklist which the resolver keeps and updates with information it pulls from trusted sources.
-We will come to “what are they good for” question shortly
+In this method of filtering, the assumption is all names and corresponding addresses are worth resolving unless they are in the blacklist, which the resolver keeps and updates with information it pulls from trusted sources.
+We will come to the “what are they good for” question shortly - Whitelisting

 Why bother separating you might have asked.
 Let’s examine the blacklisting scenario first.
-We know there are websites on the internet, which prey on people’s lack of knowledge or momentary lapse of judgement or attention.
+We know there are websites on the internet that prey on people’s lack of knowledge or momentary lapse of judgment or attention.
 Their purpose is to inflict bad things on to this poor user.

-Most common examples of these websites are typo-squatters.
-You know, instead of typing CHASE.COM to login to your bank account, you accidentally type CHAASE.COM with a skip of a finger.
-If this incorrectly typed website is under the control of a malicious actor, he will know where you were trying to go to and armed with that knowledge, he could easily get your username and password to drain your account in an instant.
+The most common examples of these websites are typo-squatters.
+You know, instead of typing CHASE.COM to log into your bank account, you accidentally type CHAASE.COM with a skip of a finger.
+If this incorrectly typed website is under the control of a malicious actor, he will know where you were trying to go and armed with that knowledge, he could easily get your username and password to drain your account in an instant.

-For businesses, there is another benefit to deploy web filtering.
+For businesses, there is another benefit to deploying web filtering.
 And that is, increasing the productivity of the workers.
-How many times have you passed by someone’s desk or cubicle to see this person watching funny cat videos, browsing Facebook, playing online games or god forbid checking out porn sites?
+How many times have you passed by someone’s desk or cubicle to see this person watching funny cat videos, browsing Facebook, playing online games, or, god forbid, checking out porn sites?

 Not only all of these pages are time drain, they are also opening up the company to lawsuits for sexual harassment general misconduct cases.
 If you only think about the employee time the company gains, you know it is not going to be just a chump change.